- Other Names for a “Job Description”: 38 Useful Alternatives - February 5, 2025

 When companies want to hire people, we create job descriptions.
 These descriptions, which can also be called employment ads, position announcements, or career outlines, provide a peek into what the job is all about.
 But there’s more to these JDs than meets the eye.
 Sometimes, there are problems hidden in the words that might not be easy to see.

-These issues often go unnoticed, but they are important to talk about.
+These issues often go unnoticed.
+But they are important to talk about.
 Job descriptions, especially the traditional ones, can have their own set of problems.
 So, recognizing and fixing these issues is the first step in making your workplace more welcoming to different people.

 Imagine that you’re reading a book.
 The words might seem simple, but there could be deeper meanings that are hard to catch at first glance.
 But that doesn’t mean they can’t do harm.
 In the same way, job descriptions might look simple, but challenges are hiding beneath the surface.
 And these issues can affect who applies for the job and who gets hired.